drmnana/Oslo/README.md

 A blockchain node is an application that allows users to participate in a blockchain network.
 Substrate-based blockchain nodes expose a number of capabilities:

-- Networking: Substrate nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
+- Networking: Oslo nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
-- Consensus: Blockchains must have a way to come to [consensus](https://docs.substrate.io/main-docs/fundamentals/consensus/) on the state of the network.
+- Consensus: Blockchains must have a way to come to [consensus](https://wiki.polkadot.network/learn/learn-consensus/#resources) on the state of the network.
 Substrate makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html).